 Type 316 stainless is more resistant to some acids at higher temperatures than others although not hydrochloric acid which will damage any grade of stainless steel.

-Stainless steel is easy to clean and sterilize which is why you can find it in abundance in the food industry, especially in high end kitchens, food production plants and cooking utensils.
+Stainless steel is easy to clean and sterilize which is why you can find it in abundance in the food industry.
+This is especially so in high end kitchens, food production plants and cooking utensils.

-The aesthetic nature of stainless makes it frequently used in architectural applications and for barriers/balustrades in public areas such as shopping malls and public attractions, as well as around the home.
+The aesthetic nature of stainless makes it frequently used in architectural applications.
+It is also used for barriers/balustrades in public areas such as shopping malls and public attractions.
+It has some excellent uses around the home too.